 Five common challenges in leadership development

-Developing leaders poses a number of unique challenges, however.
-It is an area in which many organisations – with all the best intentions – often fall down on.
+Leadership development poses a number of unique challenges, however.
+It is an area in which many organisations – with all the best intentions – often fall down.
 The variety of different types of leaders is vast, and each individual leader is a complex person in his or her own right.
 It is important to understand what the common challenges are, why they exist, and how you can overcome them.